Upload videos longer than 15 minutes

 - Follow the steps to verify your account.
 You can choose to receive a verification code through a text message on a mobile phone or an automated voice call.

-- Once you've verified your account, you can upload videos that are longer than 15 minutes.
+- Once you've verified your account, you can upload videos longer than 15 minutes.

 Maximum upload size